zarajarral/zarajarral/README.md

 ---
 ##  ๋࣭ ⭑ **MORE ABOUT ME**

-As a the job industry developes, I'm looking into expanding my understanding of automation and also pursue my desire of learning more in game dev.
+As the job industry developes, I'm looking into expanding my understanding of automation and also pursue my desire of learning more in game dev.
 Here's what I've tackled so far :)

 ### **AI / Automation**
 - Zapier Automations